 Any deficiencies related to temporary traffic control that are reported to the Contractor in writing shall be corrected within 24 hours or as directed by the Engineer.
-Corrective actions on severe deficiencies shall be taken immediately unless otherwise directed by the Engineer.
 Failure to comply will result in non-payment for those devices that are found to be deficient for the duration of the deficiency.
-Serious deficiencies that are not corrected immediately could result in possible suspension of work until items identified are brought back into compliance and/or the holding of the pay estimate until the serious deficiencies are corrected.
+Serious deficiencies that are not corrected immediately shall result in suspension of work until items identified are brought back into compliance.

-At the end of each workday, the Contractor shall correct all pavement edge drop-offs in accordance with Table 6G-1 in the Delaware MUTCD.
-This corrective work shall be accomplished with Temporary Road

-Material (TRM) unless an alternate method is specified in the Plans.
-All ruts and potholes shall be filled with TRM as soon as possible, but no later than by the end of each workday.
-Placement of TRM shall be completed in accordance with the applicable sections of the Delaware Standard Specifications and shall be incidental to the appropriate item in the Contract.
-If temporary elimination of a drop-off hazard cannot be accomplished, then the area shall be properly marked and protected with additional temporary barriers, barricades, warning signs, flashing lights, etc. as required by Section 6G.21 of the Delaware MUTCD.
+At the end of each day's work, the Contractor shall correct all pavement edge drop-offs in accordance with Table 6G-1 in the Delaware MUTCD.
+This corrective work shall be accomplished with Temporary Roadway Material (TRM) unless an alternate method is specified in the Plans.
+All ruts and potholes shall be filled with TRM as soon as possible but no later than the end of each work day.
+Placement and Payment of TRM shall be completed in accordance with Section 402 of the Standard Specifications.
+If temporary elimination of a drop-off hazard cannot be accomplished, then the area should be properly marked and protected with temporary traffic control devices such as temporary barricades, warning signs, flashing lights, etc. as required by Section 6G.21 of the Delaware MUTCD.